 - Handles summer heat very well and thrives in desert environments

-- Shows coat of golden blooms in late Spring
+- Blooms coat of golden flowers in late Spring

-- Thrives in intense desert heat and cold
+- Thrives in the desert heat and is very cold hardy

-- Great where a high canopy is desired
+- Great where a high umbrella-like canopy is desired

 - Grafted- NO SEEDS!